davtamay/VirtualHydroponicClassroom/README.md

 # Virtual Hydroponic Classroom
 Proof of concept project done for a [Engaging Educational Tech project under a Curriculum and Instruction course at the University of Illinois at Champaign-Urbana](https://education.illinois.edu/course/CI/489).
-It involved working with graduate students to develope an engaging educational application to teach educational concepts.
+It involved working with graduate students to develop an engaging educational application to teach educational concepts.

 ## Designer Collaborators
 Graduate student in Curriculum and Instruction, Annabelle Daily